 Financial support for your studies

 Applicants can be fully or partly sponsored by their employer to undertake the programme.
-There is information on how to provide proof of sponsorship in the 'Entry requirements' section above.For all other potential HEE sponsorship/commissioned options, you should contact your local HEE Branch Educational Commission Manager.
+There is information on how to provide proof of sponsorship in the 'Entry requirements' section above.For all other potential HEE sponsorship/commissioned options, please contact your local HEE Branch Educational Commission Manager.

 What career can you have?

 Our programmes are based on developing your professional competence and confidence.
 Network with other healthcare professionals from a range of employers and sectors to identify future career options.
-You can use your academic credits towards our MSc in Advancing Healthcare Practice programme to further your academic study.
+You can use your academic credits towards our PGDip Foundation Pharmacy Practice or MSc in Advancing Healthcare Practice programme to further your academic study.

 We can offer advice to help you meet your professional regulator revalidation requirements, and/or leadership body credentialing processes, and support you in building a personal learning plan to enhance your career prospects.